Nozbe/Michael.team/en/_posts/2012-11-26-real-praise-long-haul-and-delivering-customer.md

 If you're a small business trying to ask the potential customers what they think about the thing you're doing.
 When they say they love it, don't be afraid to ask for the money.
 They will tell you what the person really means.

-If you're one of my customers using [Nozbe](http://www.nozbe.com/) you have no idea how big of a compliment you've given me and my team this weekend.
+If you're one of my customers using [Nozbe][n] you have no idea how big of a compliment you've given me and my team this weekend.
 I'm so thankful for having you on board!

 Now it's time to roll out these great apps we're finishing (completely new iPhone, iPad, Android and web apps!) and reward you guys for your vote of confidence.
 We will not let you down!